Finding the right hedging tools for your financing

 SOFR currently stands at 4.30%, down from a high of 5.56% in September 2024, and is implied to fall further in the second half of 2025 based on the current SOFR forward curve.
 Private investors can borrow new debt or refinance at a lower cost as SOFR is projected to hover below the 3.50% threshold in the years ahead.

-“With the amount of capital sources and structures available to borrowers, there is always the question of: What rate am I fixing at today and what it could like tomorrow?” said Dustin Dulin, Senior Managing Director, JLL Capital Markets.
+“With the amount of capital sources and structures available to borrowers, there is always the question of: What rate am I fixing at today and what could it look like tomorrow?” said Dustin Dulin, Senior Managing Director, JLL Capital Markets.
 “Questioning rate movement is a lot more pronounced today given the recent volatility and hedging activity has in turn increased in relation to this volatility.”

 A private sponsor phoned JLL at the start of the year with a time-sensitive request to secure $98.6 million in 5-year, fixed-rate debt financing.
 Treasury yields then rose sharply in late January, causing sudden concerns over reduced loan proceeds.
 Within a month, we presented pricing for a swaption contract that would pay additional proceeds based on the level of the benchmark 5-year Treasury.
 JLL’s Capital Market team quickly prepared the necessary documents and onboarded banks willing to sell the swaption.